Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/migrate/credential-kongcredtype-label.md

 title: Credential Type Labels
 ---

-Prior to 3.0, credential Secrets used a `kongCredType` field in the Secret to indicate the Secret type.
-3.0 replaces this field with a `konghq.com/credential` label to allow the admission controller and resource cache to filter out Secrets that {{ site.kic_product_name }} will not use to improve performance and avoid interference with non-{{ site.kic_product_name }} Secret updates.
+In version before 3.0, credential Secrets used a `kongCredType` field in the Secret to indicate the Secret type.
+Version 3.0 replaces this field with a `konghq.com/credential` label to allow the admission controller and resource cache to filter out Secrets that {{ site.kic_product_name }} do not use to improve performance and avoid interference with non-{{ site.kic_product_name }} Secret updates.

 The `kongCredType` field is now deprecated and will be removed in a future release.